EmaadAkhter/peblo/README.md

-# Peblo - AI Quiz Platform
+# Studium - AI Quiz Platform

-Peblo is a modern, AI-powered quiz platform built with a microservices architecture.
+Studium is a modern, AI-powered quiz platform built with a microservices architecture.
 It enables teachers to upload educational PDFs, instantly generates quizzes using LLMs, and allows students to take adaptive quizzes tailored to their performance.

 ## System Architecture

-Peblo routes external requests through an Nginx API Gateway to three distinct, specialized microservices.
+Studium routes external requests through an Nginx API Gateway to three distinct, specialized microservices.
 All services connect to a shared MongoDB instance, and the ingestion service interacts with external LLMs and Vector databases.

 ![System Architecture](assets/System_Architecture.png)